Aung San Suu Kyi: United Nations involvement

-The United Nations Working Group for Arbitrary Detention published an Opinion that Aung San Suu Kyi's deprivation of liberty was arbitrary and in contravention of Article 9 of the Universal Declaration of Human Rights 1948, and requested that the authorities in Burma set her free, but the authorities ignored the request at that time.
+The United Nations Working Group for Arbitrary Detention published an Opinion that Aung San Suu Kyi's deprivation of liberty was arbitrary and in contravention of Article 9 of the Universal Declaration of Human Rights, and requested that the Burmese authorities set her free, but the authorities ignored the request.
 The U.N. report said that according to the Burmese Government's reply, "Daw Aung San Suu Kyi has not been arrested, but has only been taken into protective custody, for her own safety", and while "it could have instituted legal action against her under the country's domestic legislation ... it has preferred to adopt a magnanimous attitude, and is providing her with protection in her own interests".

-Such claims were rejected by Brig-General Khin Yi, Chief of Myanmar Police Force (MPF).
+Such claims were rejected by Brigadier-General Khin Yi, Chief of Myanmar Police Force (MPF).
 On 18 January 2007, the state-run paper New Light of Myanmar accused Aung San Suu Kyi of tax evasion for spending her Nobel Prize money outside the country.
 The accusation followed the defeat of a US-sponsored United Nations Security Council resolution condemning Burma as a threat to international security; the resolution was defeated because of strong opposition from China, which has strong ties with the military junta (China later voted against the resolution, along with Russia and South Africa).

 In November 2007, it was reported that Aung San Suu Kyi would meet her political allies National League for Democracy along with a government minister.
 The ruling junta made the official announcement on state TV and radio just hours after UN special envoy Ibrahim Gambari ended his second visit to Burma.
-The NLD confirmed that it had received the invitation to hold talks with Aung San Suu Kyi.
-However, the process delivered few concrete results.
+The NLD confirmed that it had received the invitation to hold talks with Aung San Suu Kyi, but the process delivered few concrete results.

 On 3 July 2009, UN Secretary-General Ban Ki-moon went to Burma to pressure the junta into releasing Aung San Suu Kyi and to institute democratic reform.
-However, on departing from Burma, Ban Ki-moon said he was "disappointed" with the visit after junta leader Than Shwe refused permission for him to visit Aung San Suu Kyi, citing her ongoing trial.
+On departing from Burma, Ban said he was "disappointed" with the visit after junta leader Than Shwe refused to let him visit Aung San Suu Kyi, citing her ongoing trial.
 Ban said he was "deeply disappointed that they have missed a very important opportunity".